kirill-ch/spring-boot-ws/resteasy/readme.txt

-Learning projects with Spring Boot and RESTEasy framework.
+Learning project with Spring Boot and RESTEasy framework.